 We do this as follows.
 We’ll give a basis for the topology, by describing a bunch of open neighborhoods of each point in Remember, any point in is a germ.
-More specifically, any point in is in some set so it’s the germ of some where is an open neighborhood of But this has lots of other germs, too, namely its germs at all points We take this collection of all these germs to be an open neighborhood of A general open set in will then be an arbitrary union of sets like this.
+More specifically, any point is in some set so it’s the germ at of some where is an open neighborhood of But this has lots of other germs, too, namely its germs at all points We take this collection of all these germs to be an open neighborhood of our point A general open set in will then be an arbitrary union of sets like this.

 Puzzle.
 Show that with this topology on the map is continuous.

 Thus any presheaf on gives a bundle over